OTMaC/otmac.github.io/content/_index.md

 This competition is currently being ran by:

+- Matthew Zhu
+- Rex Li
-- Justin Dai
+- Karan Chawla
-- Muhammad Wasif Kamran
-- Eric Sui
+- Eric Song
-- Daniel Wang
+- Emily Zhang

 The competition is open to all students who have not yet graduated high school and those that live in Ottawa.

-2024 will be the first year this competition will be running, so there is no archive of past problems yet.
-However, keep checking this website as we will upload sample problems!
+2025 will be the second annual edition of this competition.
+The problems from last year's contest can be found in the Archive.
+However, keep checking this website as we will upload more sample problems soon.
+Good luck!